tyron12233/nanoj/PROJECT_SERVICES.md

-# Project services in Nanoj (`ProjectServiceManager`)
+# Services in Nanoj (scoped containers)

-This document explains Nanoj’s project-scoped service container:
+This document explains Nanoj’s scoped service containers:

 - what it’s for (and what it is not)
 - how services and “extensions” are created and cached